Pag-asa (eagle)

 Pag-asa (Filipino: [paɡˈʔa.sa]; January 15, 1992 – January 6, 2021) was a Philippine eagle and the first of his species to be bred and hatched in captivity.

 Conception

 Pag-asa was bred by a team of the Philippine Eagle Conservation Program Foundation (PECPF; now Philippine Eagle Foundation), led by executive director Dennis Salvador and camp manager Domingo Tadena.
 This was a result of 14 years of research.

 Pag-asa was bred through artificial insemination and hatched through a combined artificial and natural incubation technique taught by the World Center For Birds of Prey.
-He was the first offspring of Philippine eagles Diola and Junior.
-Then 29-year-old Diola laid the egg, and Junior, found in Agusan, donated sperm.
+He was the first offspring, the second being Pagkakaisa (later renamed "Tiwala"), of Philippine eagles Diola (died 1994, imprinted on caretaker Goneforte Culiao) and Junior (imprinted on caretaker Bernardino Salarza).
+Then 22-year-old Diola laid the egg, and Junior, found in Agusan, donated sperm.
 She sat the egg for twelve days before it was transferred to an incubator.
 According to the PECPF, the breeding technique improved the hatchability of the egg by as much as 30 percent.